faizanshoukat5/sweet-couple-tales/README.md

 - **Shared Calendar**: Keep track of important dates and anniversaries
 - **Goals & Bucket List**: Plan your future adventures together
 - **Private Chat**: Communicate with your partner within the app
+- **WhatsApp-style Voice Messages**: Record, send, and play voice messages in chat (with waveform, duration, and status ticks)
 - **Export Memories**: Backup your memories as JSON or PDF
 - **Notifications**: Get reminded of anniversaries and special dates
+## 🎤 Voice Messages

+Send and receive voice messages just like WhatsApp:

+- Tap the microphone button in chat to start recording
+- Preview your recording before sending
+- Send voice messages with waveform, duration, and status ticks
+- Recipients can play/pause voice messages with animated progress
+- Voice messages are stored securely in Supabase Storage

+All voice messages are end-to-end delivered and show sent/delivered/read status just like text messages.

 ## 🚀 Live Demo